 American Academy of Pediatrics Car Seat Recommendations by Height and Weight

-- Infants and toddler should ride in rear-facing car seats until they reach the maximum weight and height for their seats.
+- Infants and toddlers should ride in rear-facing car seats until they reach the maximum weight and height for their seats.
 For many babies, this will be at least two years.

-- Toddlers and preschoolers should ride in front-facing car seats after they have exceeded the weight and height requirements for rear-facing car seats.
+- Toddlers and preschoolers should ride in front-facing car seats after exceeding the weight and height requirements for rear-facing car seats.
 They should remain in front-facing car seats with harnesses until they reach the weight and height requirements for these seats.
 Many seats accommodate children up to 65 pounds.

 - Children under the age of 13 should ride with a seat belt in the backseat of the car.

-In 2018, the American Academy of Pediatrics changed its guidelines to remove some specific age guidelines and, instead, focus on height and weight guidelines.
+In 2018, the American Academy of Pediatrics changed its guidelines to remove some specific age guidelines and focus on height and weight guidelines.